 Why are people with middle-class incomes more anxious about their economic situation than a generation ago?
 The usual answers are either “income stagnation” or “you’re imagining this, there’s actually not a problem.”

-I suggest it is something else: an ever-rising percentage of middle-class expenses fall outside their control, leaving ever less economic autonomy and resilience.
+I suggest it is something else: an ever-rising percentage of middle-class expenses fall outside an individual’s control, giving the individual less economic autonomy and resilience.

 You’ve probably seen this:

-The graph is a political Rorschach test.
-Depending on your pre-existing political beliefs, you will tend to think the high-inflation items on this graph (hereafter “HI”) outpaced the low-inflation ones (“LO”) because of one of these three things:
+This graph is a political Rorschach test.
+Depending on your pre-existing political beliefs, you will tend to think the high-inflation items above (which I’ll abbreviate as “HI”) outpaced the low-inflation ones (“LO”) because of one of these three things:

 - HI are unfettered monopolies, while LO are not.

 - HI are produced domestically, while LO are offshored.

 - HI are government-subsidized, while LO are not.

 Girls, don’t fight: you’re all pretty.
 Rather than argue over causes, think about the likely effect.

 With few exceptions, the LO items can all be delayed for months or years in a pinch, but the HI items are urgent necessities.
 You can skip this year’s new TV, or buy one used off eBay.
 You can’t delay or negotiate food, rent or a hospital visit.